pu2clr/PIC16F/projects/01-Blink/README.md

 **ATTENTION:** The identifier **BlinkCode** must be referenced in the PSECT directive in your Assembly code.
 Carefully analyze the following code.

-5. **Save Changes:**
-   - Ensure you save the changes made to the Project Properties before proceeding with the assembly or HEX file generation process.

-**Additional Notes:**

-- The exact location of the Global Options and Additional Options fields within the Project Properties window may vary slightly depending on the MPLAB X version and configuration.
-- If you encounter any difficulties, consult the help documentation or online resources for more specific guidance.
-- It's always a good practice to double-check the entered parameters to avoid any potential errors.

 ## PIC10F200 ASM Example